sandytalks/SANDYPLAY/README.md

 ```
 MIT License

-Copyright (c) 2024 Santhosh (Sandytalks)
+Copyright (c) 2026 Santhosh (Sandytalks)

 Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
+of this software and associated documentation files (the "Sandyplay"), to deal
 in the Software without restriction, including without limitation the rights
 to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
 copies of the Software, and to permit persons to whom the Software is